 “The old-style guarantor mortgage used to require the guarantor to have enough income to cover all of the mortgage as well as their own financial commitments.
 With this new style product, the purchaser’s own income is taken into account.
 This means that they are likely to be able to borrow more than with the older-style products.”

-Offered by the Post Office, this could be a good option for you if you don’t have a deposit and your guarantor owns their property outright.
+Offered by the Post Office, this could be a good option for you if you do not have a deposit and your guarantor owns their property outright.

 Here, you’ll borrow 90% as a mortgage with 10% as a loan secured against your guarantor’s home.

-It’s worth noting rates aren’t as competitive as those of traditional repayment mortgages, so could end up costing you more in the long run.
+It’s worth noting rates are not as competitive as those of traditional repayment mortgages, so could end up costing you more in the long run.

 These work in almost exactly the same way as traditional offset mortgages, except that rather than using your own savings to “offset” your mortgage debt, you use those of a family member instead.